Azzinoth/FocalEngine/README.md

 4) **stb**: This library is licensed under the MIT License.
 The full license text can be found at [stb's GitHub repository](https://github.com/nothings/stb/blob/master/LICENSE).

 5) **OpenXR**: This library is licensed under Apache 2.0 License.
 The full license text can be found at [OpenXR's GitHub repository](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/main/LICENSE).

+6) **googletest**: This library is under the BSD-3-Clause license.
+The full license text can be found at [googletest's GitHub repository](https://github.com/google/googletest?tab=BSD-3-Clause-1-ov-file).